Wilson-Chu/memories/README.md

 Deployment: Netlify frontend and AWS EC2 backend probably [currently investigating render.com for viability]

 Technologies used: MongoDB, Express, React (with Router, Redux, etc.), NodeJS, Google OAuth 2.0 (Identity Services)

+TBD:  will need to update some dates to 2023...